Päijät-Häme Grain Cluster, Lahti Region

 Investments by Fazer

-The xylitol manufacturing facility currently under construction and the new oat mill will raise the total value of investments made by Fazer up to EUR 65 million.
+The xylitol plant which started in spring 2022 and the new oat mill, raised the total value of investments made by Fazer up to EUR 65 million.
 Fazer also plans to locate its new confectionery factory in Lahti.
 It will be the industry's biggest investment in years.

 The reputation of the company, selected as the Best Worldwide Whisky Producer in 2020, has spread throughout the world and made the Lahti region known among the whisky enthusiasts and professionals in the restaurant industry.